Copper accumulates in the liver, brain, eyes, and other organs.

 People must take drugs to remove copper and must avoid foods high in copper for the rest of their life.

-Because the liver does not excrete excess copper, copper accumulates in the liver and damages it, causing cirrhosis.
+Most of the copper in the body is located in the liver, bones, and muscle, but traces of copper occur in all tissues of the body.
+The liver excretes excess copper into the bile for elimination from the body.
+Because the liver does not excrete excess copper in people with Wilson disease, copper accumulates in the liver and damages it, causing cirrhosis.
 The damaged liver releases copper directly into the blood, and copper is carried to other organs, such as the brain, kidneys, and eyes, where it also accumulates.

 Symptoms usually begin between ages 5 and 35 but can begin anytime from age 2 to 72.